khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 There are 3 ways to connect your existing codespaces, you can use any of the approaches mentioned below.

-1. Go to your fork of ivy, click on the green coloured dropdown "Code", go to the codespaces tab, then select your codespace.
+1. Go to your fork of aikit, click on the green coloured dropdown "Code", go to the codespaces tab, then select your codespace.
 This will open up a new tab, from there either you can develop on the browser itself, or click on "Open this codespaces on VS code desktop" to open up the visual studio code application and develop from there.

 .. image:: https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/contributing/setting_up/github_codespaces/existing_codespace_fork.png?raw=true
    :width: 420

 2. Another way to connect is to open up the visual studio code application.
-There is a good chance that you would see :code:`ivy [Codespaces]` or :code:`ivy [vscode-remote]` on your recently opened projects.
+There is a good chance that you would see :code:`aikit [Codespaces]` or :code:`aikit [vscode-remote]` on your recently opened projects.
 If you click either of those, it will open up your codespace.

 .. image:: https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/contributing/setting_up/github_codespaces/recent_projects.png?raw=true